ml-explore/mlx/docs/src/dev/extensions.rst

-Our naive method will go over each element of the output array, find the corresponding input elements of ``x`` and ``y`` and perform the operation pointwise.
+Our naive method will go over each element of the output array, find the corresponding input elements of ``x`` and ``y`` and perform the operation point-wise.
 This is captured in the templated function :meth:`axpby_impl`.

 .. code-block:: C++